Community in Action

 Urban agriculture or urban farming refers to activities that facilitate food production, primarily for sale, in urban environments.
-Many for-profit urban agriculture ventures use vertical farms, hydroponics, aquaculture, greenhouses, and other efficient systems to maximize the productivity of small spaces.
-Urban agriculture activities frequently take place on small areas of land such as median strips, rooftops, courtyards, and balconies, and can include edible landscapes, front yard or rooftop gardens, window farming, and hanging plant gardens in home or community settings (Bellows 2004).
-Aquaculture and livestock ventures in US cities are growing (Golden 2013), but remain less common than in other countries (Brown KH, Jameton AL. Public health implications of urban agriculture.
-Journal of Public Health Policy.
-2000;21(1):20-39.
+Many for-profit urban agriculture ventures use forms of controlled environment agriculture (CEA) such as vertical farms, hydroponics, aquaculture, greenhouses, and other efficient systems to maximize the productivity of small spaces1.
+Urban agriculture activities frequently take place on small areas of land such as median strips, rooftops, courtyards, and balconies, and can include edible landscapes, urban orchards, front yard or rooftop gardens, window farming, and vertical gardens in home or community settings2, 3.
+Typically urban agriculture activities produce food on a larger scale, beyond production strictly for home consumption or educational purposes4.

 Expected Beneficial Outcomes (Rated)

 Evidence of Effectiveness

 Urban agriculture is a suggested strategy to increase access to fruits and vegetables and build more sustainable, self-reliant local food systems3, 4, 5, 6, 7, 8.
 Urban agriculture is also a suggested strategy to reduce hunger and obesity5, 6.
 Models suggest that many US cities may be able to achieve near self-reliance for fresh produce, poultry, eggs, and honey7.
 Available evidence suggests that many small scale projects in an area can increase food security overall1, 2, 3, 4, 6, 7, 9.
 However, additional evidence is needed to confirm effects.